lsafd/arch-linux-server-install/README.md

 # Arch Linux Server Install

-This guide provides instructions from start to finish on how to install a Nextcloud Arch Linux server for file hosting.
+This guide provides instructions from start to finish on how to create an (Arch Linux)[https://www.archlinux.org/] server and how to install (Nextcloud)[https://nextcloud.com/] on that server, so that it can be used for file hosting.